lsst-dm/dm_dev_guide/usdf/batch.rst

 .. code-block:: bash
    :name: srun-interactive-example

-   srun --pty --cpus-per-task=4 --mem=6GB --time=02:00:00 --partition=roma,milano --account=rubin bash
+   srun --pty --cpus-per-task=4 --mem=16GB --nodes=1 --time=02:00:00 --partition=roma,milano --account=rubin bash

-will create a 2-hour, 4-core bash session with a total of 6GB memory.
-One can then run ``pipetask -j 4``, making use of the 4 allocated cores.
+will create a 2-hour, 4-core bash session with a total of 16GB memory.
+Specifying the total memory with ``--mem`` means that the memory can be distributed among the cores as needed, whereas using ``--mem-per-cpu`` sets the memory available for each individual core; and the option ``--nodes=1`` ensures that all of the cores are on the same node.
+With this set up, one can then run ``pipetask -j 4``, making use of the 4 allocated cores.
+Adding the ``--exclusive`` option will request a whole node, but in that case, one probably should be submitting a non-interactive batch job anyway.

 In general, using BPS is preferred to running ``pipetask`` directly since many concurrent ``pipetask`` jobs that are run like this can cause registry database contention.

 Running LSST Pipelines with BPS
 ===============================